auzuma/.github/profile/README.md

 # Hello, tech world! 👋🏿

 We are **Auzuma Technologies**, a new tech startup.
 Our mission is to **use technology to positively and effectively make our world a better place**.
 AI is our initial focus right now, so most of our early innovations will come from our **AI division, A0**.
 We're already developing an AI safety, ethics, trust, and accuracy checker called **SafetyLens**.
-We're gearing up to launch SafetyLens 1.0 as an open-source project around mid-April — get ready to explore and contribute!
+We're gearing up to launch SafetyLens 1.0 as an open-source project around mid-April — please [get ready to explore and contribute by following us on GitHub](https://github.com/auzuma)!

 # Our Core Values